inet256/inet256/docs/00_Proposal.md

 SHA - Secure Hash Algorithm.
 Every once in a while the NIST in the U.S. holds a contest to certify one algorithm as SHA*X*.
 These algorithms are the most widely used cryptographic hash functions.
 This is the most widely used standard, so we should use it.
-Sorry BLAKE.

-> Aside: If you are unfamiliar with the BLAKE functions you should take a look at BLAKE3.
-It's very fast.

 The latest SHA*X* is SHA3, so let’s use that.
 Although the SHA3 functions are slower than the SHA2 family of functions, the SHA2 functions are vulnerable to length extension attacks.